goatman1/goatman1.github.io/_pages/about.md

 # Recent News

 * Oct 2018, I am Invited to attend the Chi Epsilon Pacific District Alumni Association in UC Berkeley, Nov 2018.
-* Aug 2018, One full paper on underground transportation is accepted in Journal of Highway and Transportation Research and Development 2019.
+* Aug 2018, one full paper on underground transportation is accepted in Journal of Highway and Transportation Research and Development 2019.
 * April 2018, I attended the 2018 ASCE MIDPAC conference.